2013 6 Hours of Bahrain

 The 2013 6 Hours of Bahrain was an endurance auto race held at the Bahrain International Circuit in Sakhir, Bahrain on 30 November 2013.
-The race was the eighth and final showdown of the 2013 FIA World Endurance Championship season.
+The race was the eighth and final round of the 2013 FIA World Endurance Championship.
 The race was won by Sébastien Buemi, Stéphane Sarrazin and Anthony Davidson driving the No.8 Toyota TS030 Hybrid of Toyota Racing.

 Qualifying

 Qualifying result

 Pole position winners in each class are marked in bold.

 Race

 Race result

 Class winners in bold.
 Cars failing to complete 70% of winner's distance marked as Not Classified (NC).